Are your plant leaves turning brown and crispy and you are wondering what the cause is?

 4. Soil Problem

-Loose soil that does not hold water well such as sandy soil can cause your plant to turn brown and crispy.
-The loose soil will make your plant let go of water easily and your plant will be deprived of water.
+Loose soil that does not hold water well, such as sandy soil, can cause your plant to turn brown and crispy.
+The loose soil will make your plant let go of water easily, and it will eventually become deprived.

 Solutions

 The best solution is to enhance your soil by adding organic matter.
-This will help your plant soil hold more water thereby providing sufficient water for your plant.
+This will help your plant soil hold more water, thereby providing sufficient moisture for your plant.

 5. Too Much Fertilization

-When you over-fertilize, your plant roots will be harmed, therefore your plant will be unable to transport water to the stem and leaves.
+When you over-fertilize, your plant roots will be harmed; therefore, they will be unable to transport water to the stem and leaves efficiently.
 This will cause your plant leaves to become brown and crispy.

 Solutions

 Always make sure you calculate or measure the correct amount of fertilization you are applying to your plants.
-This way, you avoid over-fertilization and your plant will get the right amount of fertilization for your plant to thrive.
+This way, you avoid over-fertilization, and your plant will get the right amount to thrive.

 With that said, we do hope you found this information on plant leaves turning brown and crispy helpful.